Mandy Muller Assistant Professor, Department of Microbiology, UMass Amherst email@example.com

 William Rodriguez Second Year Doctoral Student, Department of Microbiology, UMass Amherst, firstname.lastname@example.org

 Education: -B.S. in Biotechnology, Worcester State University, Worcester, MA -Ph.D. in Microbiology Candidate at UMass Amherst, Amherst, MA

 Research Interests: Molecular Virology, Viral Immune Evasion, Viral Evolution and Viral Pathogenesis

 About Me: I love to describe science as something of a “silent orchestra”, and as a researcher, I have a front row seat to the main performance.
 My passion for virology stems from my desire to further understand the biological mechanisms by which viruses seize control from their hosts to promote virus continuity.
 In doing so, I wish to expand our current understanding on the origins of viruses and the evolutionary pressures they both exert and overcome.
 Outside the lab, I am an avid movie watcher, gamer, and an enthusiast of anime and Japanese culture.

 Quentin Bethune: Undergraduate Student, Department of Biochemistry & Molecular Biology, UMass Amherst.
-Now in the Post-Bac program at the Harvard T.H.
-Chan School of Public Health in Boston.
+Now Associate Scientist, Upstream Process Development at Pfizer.

 Aman Srivastav: Undergraduate Student, Department of Biology, UMass Amherst.
 Now a Research Associate in the cardiology department at Brigham and Women’s Hospital in Boston.